godwokenrises/godwoken-doc/versioned_docs/version-1.3-rc1(WIP)/depositpCKB.md

 ---
 id: depositpCKB
-title: Deposit & Transfer pCKB on Godwoken v1
+title: Add & Transfer pCKB on Godwoken v1
 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";

-This guide will show you how to make fast deposit and withdrawal on Godwoken.
-This process takes minutes, instead of days, to transfer funds from the old layer 2 EVM Godwoken network to the new Godwoken.
+This guide will show you how to make add and transfer pCKB on Godwoken.
+This process takes minutes to transfer funds from the old layer 2 EVM Godwoken network to the new Godwoken.

 If you want to withdraw funds from Godwoken V0 to Nervos Layer 1 then this will be a slower process (a few days) due to the optimised rollup security architecture.

-In order to follow this tutorial, make sure that you have already installed a web3 wallet, such as [MetaMask](https://metamask.io/), and that you have successfully created an account and have enough CKBs or supported sUDT tokens in your wallet.
+In order to follow this tutorial, make sure that you have already installed a web3 wallet, and that you have successfully created an account and have enough CKBs or supported sUDT tokens in your wallet.
+In the current version of GodwokenBridge, a [MetaMask](https://metamask.io/) wallet is recommended for users.

 All operations in this tutorial are performed on the Godwoken v1 Testnet.
 For more information on the concept of CKBs, please refer to the [Nervos CKB](https://docs.nervos.org/docs/basics/introduction).
 You can also check out the tutorial video by clicking [here](https://youtu.be/58YHw4YJL8s).